 No, you cannot directly convert Bitcoin to GBP with PayPal; you will have to find an exchange that supports Bitcoin to GBP listings as well as PayPal connections, convert your Bitcoin to GBP, and then withdraw GBP to your PayPal.

-- 0.2 Best Exchanges to Buy Bitcoin with PayPal
+- 0.2 Top Platforms to Buy Bitcoin with PayPal

-- 0.3 How to Buy Bitcoin on eToro
+- 0.3 How to Buy Bitcoin with Paypal – step by step tutorial

 - 1 Buy Bitcoin with PayPal in Your Country